-he events of September 11, 2001, have produced a broad array of conflicting emotions within all of us.
-We have struggled to know how to think, feel, and respond to the attacks.
-Of course as followers of Christ, it should not have come as a total surprise, for we know the world is not the way it's supposed to be.
+The events of September 11, 2001, have produced a broad array of conflicting emotions within all of us.
+We have struggled to know how to think, feel and respond to the attacks.
+Of course as followers of Christ it should not have come as a total surprise, for we know the world is not the way it's supposed to be.
 The words of C.S.
-Lewis at the outbreak of World War II are applicable to our own situation: "War [attack] creates no absolutely new situation; it simply aggravates the permanent human situation so that we can no longer ignore it.
-Human life has always been lived on the edge of a precipice ...
+Lewis at the outbreak of World War II are applicable to our own situation: "The war [attack] creates no absolutely new situation; it simply aggravates the permanent human situation so that we can no longer ignore it.
+Human life has always been lived on the edge of a precipice.....
 We are mistaken when we compare war with 'normal life.'
-Life has never been normal."
+Life has never been normal" (The Weight of Glory, p.
+23.)